 Differentiate sections of your porch with multiple levels to add visual interest to your backyard porch design.
 Sections need only be divided by a stair or two to capture the effect of greater depth and dimension.
 Changes in floor level are ideal for smaller porches.
 The slight change in elevation helps to separate spaces that serve different functions, keeping things structurally and visually organized.

-How This Works in a Transitional Space: Multiple floors help create depth for a comprehensive, polished look, without the use of a dividing wall.
+Multiple floors help create depth for a comprehensive, polished look, without the use of a dividing wall.

 Combine Covered and Uncovered Spaces